UCLALibrary/research-tips/_workshops/2019-12-03-finding-a-mentor-or-project.markdown

     - Identify your research interests
     - Identify potential mentors and research projects
     - Make a list of potential mentors and research projects
+# ACRL FRAMES
+acrl-frames:
+    - Research as Inquiry
+    - Scholarship as Conversation
 category: Entering Research Workshops
 ---
 <!--H5P-->